conestack/plumber/README.rst

 Plumber is a metaclass that implements a plumbing system which works orthogonal to subclassing.
-A class declares the plumber as its metaclass and a pipeline of plugins that form the plumbing system.
-Plugins can extend classes as if the code was declared on the class itself (``extend`` decorator), provide default values for class variables (``default`` decorator) and form chains of methods (``plumb`` decorator) that pre-process parameters before passing them to the
+A class declares the plumber as its metaclass and a pipeline of parts that form the plumbing system.
+Parts can extend classes as if the code was declared on the class itself (``extend`` decorator), provide default values for class variables (``default`` decorator) and form chains of methods (``plumb`` decorator) that pre-process parameters before passing them to the